BarthaSzabolcs/Thesis/README.md

 # Thesis

+* Trackables are objects, that the Vuforia engine can recognize and track ie. an image of a car.

 The project purpose is to create a solution, where the developer can link content to trackables (via Vuforia), but in a way, that both the trackables and the content can be updated from a server, without updating the app.
 The update can include standart Unity Assets and even code.
 The repo includes both the server code and the android app.